 When we view the NYSE Composite Stock Index from 60,000 feet, we see a long-term period of indecisiveness that occurred between 1966 and 1982.
 After a successful break above resistance and a successful retest, stocks rallied for a very long period of time.
 A similar period of long-term indecisiveness took place between 1996 and late 2016.
 As of this writing, the bullish breakout is still in place.

 Market history tells us the longer a market goes sideways, the bigger the move we can expect to get once a bullish breakout or bearish breakdown occurs.
 In the present day, stocks moved inside the upper orange box for 21 years.
-Since first covering the mother of all breakouts on January 27, 2017, stocks have followed the bullish script.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Since first covering the mother of all breakouts on January 27, 2017, stocks have followed the bullish script.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.